Suggested Georgia and Armenia Itinerary for Travellers to the Caucasus

 The amount of time required to see Tbilisi will depend on your personal interests but our recommendation would be at least two full days to see the main sights.
 We would then suggest travelling east to Kakheti, Georgia’s premier wine-making region.
 You could use either Telavi or Sighnaghi as a base for exploring the area’s monasteries and vineyards but we liked having a couple of nights in each.
 Highlights for us included the churches at Ikalto and Alaverdi and definitely don’t leave the region without visiting the rock-hewn cave monastery at Davit Gareja.

 Back in Tbilisi, change transport and travel north along the scenic Georgian Military Road to Stepantsminda, more commonly known by its old name of Kazbegi.
-Trekking in the surrounding area and visiting one of Georgia’s most scenically-positioned churches (Tsminda Sameba) are the big draws here.
+Trekking in the surrounding area and visiting one of Georgia’s most scenically-positioned churches (Tsminda Sameba) are the big draws here – a mut-visit on any Georgia and Armenia itinerary.
 There is little option but to return to Tbilisi once more, where you can either spend the night or continue south to Armenia (public transport is more frequent in the morning).
 Over the border, Alaverdi is a depressing town but it’s a good base for touring the magnificent Debed Canyon.
 If you aren’t interested in Soviet-era architecture, you might want to just transit through to Vanadzor although, that said, we thought Vanadzor had a nice feel to it and considered it a worthy stopover.
 Lush, green Dilijan is also a good place to break the journey south and don’t skip one of Armenia’s most famous spots, Lake Sevan, on the way down.

 Check out the blog post below if you want to see the spiky bus station in Hrazdan en route to Yerevan and, as with Tbilisi, we would suggest a couple of days to look around the Armenian capital and two more on top of that if you want to see the places of interest in the surrounding area, namely Khor Virap, Sardarapat, Garni, Geghard and Vagharshapat.